-ADVERTISING- An attorney should not represent on firm letterhead or by other means of advertisement that he is licensed to practice law in Mississippi when in fact said attorney is an inactive member of the Mississippi State Bar and as such is prohibited by statute from practicing law in Mississippi until he complies with the requirements for active status.
+FIRM NAME - LETTERHEAD - An attorney should not represent on firm letterhead or by other means of advertisement that he is licensed to practice law in Mississippi when in fact said attorney is an inactive member of The Mississippi Bar and as such is prohibited by statute from practicing law in Mississippi until he complies with the requirements for active status.

-The Ethics Committee of the Mississippi State Bar has been asked to render an opinion on the following facts:
+The Ethics Committee of The Mississippi Bar has been asked to render an opinion on the following facts:

 Attorney A practices patent and trademark law in a state other than the State of Mississippi.
 Attorney A has previously been an active member of the Mississippi Bar but is presently on inactive status by his own request.
 Attorney A would like to know whether or not he can hold himself out as being licensed and admitted to practice in Mississippi State Courts and in the United States District Court for the Northern District of Mississippi on the firm letterhead, in a legal directory such as the Martindale-Hubbel and in other advertising such as in the Yellow Pages in Mississippi.
 Attorney A also asks whether or not the fact that his firm's practice is limited to patent and trademark law has any effect on his ability to perform the above advertising.